What is Deep Cleaning Teeth?

 A dental deep cleaning procedure consists of two stages — scaling and root planing.

 After the root has been smoothened and the gap has been closed, the dental hygienist will examine your mouth for plaque and tartar remnants once more.
 Once that’s done, the dental hygienist will brush your teeth with a powerful electric brush and an abrasive toothpaste that will gently scrub the surface of your teeth.
-The dental hygienist will also professionally floss your teeth to get rid of all traces of plaque from between your teeth.
+The dental hygienist who performs deep cleaning near me will also professionally floss your teeth to get rid of all traces of plaque from between your teeth.
 Following that, you will have to rinse your mouth with a fluoride solution to kill all the remaining bacteria in your mouth.
 The final step consists of fluoride application to your teeth.
 A foamy fluoride gel will be scrubbed over your teeth and you’ll have to wear a mouthpiece over your teeth for a minute to allow the gel to settle.
 This will protect your teeth against cavities and bacterial decay for several months after the dental cleaning procedure.

 Dental Deep Cleaning Post-Procedural Care